Choice Publications and Services

 Choice Reviews

 Choice’s concise, critical, and authoritative reviews have been called “the best short critical evaluations of new titles available anywhere.”
 By a wide margin, subscribers rate Choice #1 among the review sources they use to select materials for academic libraries.
-Choice Reviews (www.choicereviews.org) contains every review published by the Choice staff since September 1988, some 207,000 records as of the fall of 2018, with some 5,000 records added each year.
-Updated daily, the database functions both as a collection-development resource for academic libraries and as a discovery tool for bibliographic research by students and researchers.
+Choice Reviews contains every review published by the Choice staff since September 1988, with more than 200,000 records.
+The database functions both as a collection development resource for academic libraries and as a discovery tool for bibliographic research by students and researchers.

 Long the flagship of the Choice imprint, Choice magazine has been in continuous publication since 1964.
-In addition to its reviews, Choice is home to “Ask an Archivist,” a series of interviews with curators of special collections; guest editorials; lists of forthcoming titles in various disciplines; an annual guide to academic book pricing; the “University Press Forum”; and our “Digital Resources Buying Guide,” published each August.
-Choice’s highly esteemed Outstanding Academic Titles list, representing the “best of the best” new titles reviewed during the preceding year, is published each year in January and is widely regarded as comprising the essential titles for purchase by undergraduate libraries.
-Choice reviews are also available under license in a number of other widely used products and services, e.g. Booksinprint.com, Baker & Taylor’s Content Café, and ProQuest’s Syndetic Solutions, to name but a few.
+In addition to its reviews, Choice’s highly esteemed Outstanding Academic Titles list, representing the “best of the best” new titles reviewed during the preceding year, is published each year in January and is widely regarded as comprising the essential titles for purchase by undergraduate libraries.
+Choice reviews are also available under license in a number of other widely used products and services.

 Resources for College Libraries

-Released in the fall of 2006, Resources for College Libraries (www.rclinfo.net) is the long-awaited digital successor to Books for College Libraries, 3rd edition.
-The product of a collaborative effort between Choice and ProQuest, RCL is published under the direction of more than seventy subject-area experts, who update the work on an annual basis, and lists some 92,000 works across sixty-one curricular areas.
+Released in the fall of 2006, Resources for College Libraries is the digital successor to Books for College Libraries, 3rd edition.
+The product of a collaborative effort between Choice and ProQuest, RCL is published under the direction of more than 70 subject-area experts, who update the work on an annual basis, and lists some 92,000 works across 125 curriculum-driven subjects.
 With the publication of its companion product, Career Resources, in 2009, RCL now includes over 4,600 core works for vocational-technical subjects as well.
-This fall, RCL will feature the introduction of content and functionality from ProQuest’s Syndetics Unbound, enhancing the discovery of core titles.

 Choice Bibliographic Essays

 Eleven times a year Choice publishes a lengthy bibliographic essay on a topic of interest to students and teachers.
 Written by subject area experts, these comprehensive essays typically run to some 7,500 words and contain discussion and annotation on hundreds of titles.
-Recent essays have treated such diverse topics as museum studies in the 21st century, the history of human-animal relations, and evolutionary responses to climate change.
-Essays from recent years are available on the LibGuides platform (www.ala-choice.libguides.com), where they can be browsed by year or subject.
-Also included on the LibGuides platform are eleven collections of recommended community college resources drawn from Resources for College Libraries.
+Essays have treated such diverse topics as museum studies in the 21st century, the history of human-animal relations, and evolutionary responses to climate change.
+Essays from recent years are available on the LibGuides platform, where they can be browsed by year or subject.

 Choice-ACRL Sponsored Webinars

-The popular Choice-ACRL sponsored webinars have attracted over 27,000 attendees over the past five years and are a valuable source of information on library trends, issues and best practices.
-Underwritten and presented by industry experts, these webinars explore topics in six major areas: reference works, the future of libraries, collection development, ebooks and digital resources, special collections, and open access resources.
-A library of some 100 webcasts is available on the Choice Media Channel on YouTube.
+The popular Choice-ACRL sponsored webinar program has attracted over 70,000 attendees over the past five years and are a valuable source of information on library trends, issues, and best practices.
+Underwritten and presented by industry experts, these webinars explore topics in nine major areas: Collection Development and Management; Diversity, Equity, Inclusion, Accessibility (DEIA); Ebooks and Digital Resources; Library Instruction; Library Leadership and Management; Library Technology and IT; Open Access and Open Educational Resources; Primary Sources and Special Collections; and Scholarly Communication and Research.
+A library of some 350 webcasts is available on the Choice Media Channel on YouTube.

 The Authority File